 Lovelace’s practice has been featured and reviewed in The Art Newspaper, Frieze Magazine, Vogue Magazine, Dazed and Confused, Le Monde diplomatique, 1000 Words Magazine, AnOther Magazine, Time Out London, Foam, The Financial Times, Wallpaper Magazine, Philosophy of Photography, Generazione Critica, The Guardian, The Observer, The Telegraph, The Royal Photographic Society, Aesthetica Magazine, American Suburb X, The Learned Pig, Of The Afternoon, Source Photographic Review, Photoworks, Self Publish Be Happy, British Journal of Photography, a-n and The Rebel Magazine.
 Lovelace has previously been nominated for the Foam Paul Huf Award, Deutsche Börse Photography Foundation Prize, Prix Pictet Award and the Infinity Award (International Center of Photography, New York).
 His books, Work Starts Here (2013), This way up (2016) and Bathers (2021) are held in the Tate Artist's Book Collection and the Museum of Modern Art (NYC).

 Lovelace studied Photography at the Arts University Bournemouth, receiving BA First Class Honours before studying at Goldsmiths College, University of London.
-As a lecturer Lovelace has delivered talks and workshops at the Royal Academy of the Arts (London), Tate Modern, The Photographers’ Gallery, Frieze Art Fair, Somerset House (London), World Photography Organisation, Grain Projects, Golden Thread Gallery (Belfast), London College of Communication, University of Wales, Southampton Solent University, Bristol University, London South Bank University, Arts University Bournemouth, Falmouth University, Derby University, University of Central Lancashire, Portsmouth University, Sheffield Hallam University, UCA Canterbury, UCA Farnham, UCA Rochester, Brighton University, Camberwell College of Arts, University of Westminster and Manchester School of Art.
+As a lecturer Lovelace has delivered talks and workshops at the Royal Academy of the Arts (London), Tate Modern, The Photographers’ Gallery, Frieze Art Fair, Somerset House (London), World Photography Organisation, Grain Projects, Golden Thread Gallery (Belfast), Centre for Contemporary Photography (Melbourne), University of Wales, London College of Communication, Southampton Solent University, Bristol University, London South Bank University, Ithaca College, Arts University Bournemouth, Falmouth University, Derby University, University of Central Lancashire, Portsmouth University, Sheffield Hallam University, UCA Canterbury, UCA Farnham, UCA Rochester, Brighton University, Norwich University of the Arts, Camberwell College of Arts, University of Westminster and Manchester School of Art.

 CONTACT